Antonio Hester: Return to Iceland

 In January 2021, Hester returned to Iceland and signed with Njarðvík.
 For the season he averaged a team leading 18.4 points and league leading 12.0 rebounds per game.
 During the last game of the season, he had 30 points and 20 rebounds.
 He helped Njarðvík win its last three games, where he averaged 23.7 points 13.3 rebounds, staving off relegation but missing out on the playoffs on a tie-breaker with Tindastóll.

 Philippines

 In November 2021, Hester signed with Terrafirma Dyip of the Philippine Basketball Association.

 In December 2022, he signed with Zamboanga Valientes of the ASEAN Basketball League.

-In February 2023, Hester signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) to replace Erik McCree as the team's import for the 2023 PBA Governors' Cup.
+In February 2023, Hester returns to the PBA as he signed with the Magnolia Chicken Timplados Hotshots to replace Erik McCree as the team's import for the 2023 PBA Governors' Cup.

-In August 2024, he returns to the Terrafirma Dyip of the Philippine Basketball Association (PBA) to replace injured Brandon Edwards as the team's import for the 2024 PBA Governors' Cup.
+In August 2024, he signed to Terrafirma for his 2nd stint with the team to replace injured Brandon Edwards as the team's import for the 2024 PBA Governors' Cup.

+On July 15, 2026, Hester returns to the PBA for his 4th stint with the league he signed with the Meralco Bolts to replace injured Jordon Varnado as the team's import for the 2026 PBA Governors' Cup.